 - Chairs will submit a copy of each signed attestation form for an approved arrangement to the COI Office for inclusion in the compliance database.

-- Faculty must update their COI Disclosure Profile (electronically via Huron) each time that a new relationship is approved; payment amounts must be included in the disclosure.
+- Faculty must update their COI Disclosure Profile (electronically via eDMS) each time that a new relationship is approved; payment amounts must be included in the disclosure.

 - All income or compensation in whatever form will be independent of any compensation arrangements that the faculty member has with Icahn School of Medicine.
 Insofar as a faculty member will act as a private individual in an agreement with an extramural entity, all income that derives from the arrangement must be paid directly to the faculty member.